Travel Bloggers Share their Best Travel Hacks

 Have you ever wanted to spin a globe, close your eyes and travel to the place where your fingertip lands?
 Or maybe you have dreamed of showing up to an airport and flying to the destination with the cheapest ticket?
 Skyscanner is sort of like the virtual version of this, except I’m willing to bet it’s also way cheaper!
 I love Skyscanner because you have the ultimate flexibility to choose a destination based on your budget through the ‘everywhere’ tab and ‘Map’ search functions.

 Bonus Tip: I always purchase my flights with a cash-back credit card and all money reimbursed from my purchases goes straight to my travel fund.
 In fact, I once got a FREE flight to Iceland by using a cash-back card and once got an $800 flight for $80.
 It’s one of the many ways I can afford to travel so much!
 (If you are interested in reading about all the ways I fund my travel, head on over to my comprehensive article about how I afford to travel as a PhD student).

-Steph from The Pink Backpack (Of course I’m going to include a travel hack of my own!)
+ME!
+(Of course I’m going to include a travel hack of my own!)

 Whats your favourite travel hack?